charleezychang/obs-notes/JavaScript/Small Notes.md

 ```

 ### || vs ??
-**Logical OR operator uses the right side value if the left side one is falsy**, undefined or null does not mean false
+**Logical OR operator uses the right side value if the left side one is falsy**
+Undefined or null does not mean false
 ```tsx
 console.log(true || "shameel"); // true
 console.log(false || "shameel"); // "shameel"